silentkarmi/normalized-rank-comparison/README.md

   Main directory for the source code of the project.

 - **`Code/numerical_validation/implementation_classes/`**
-  Core Python classes used for data structuring, grouping, and collection.
+  Core Python classes used for data structuring, grouping, and collection and reusability of code in all types of numerical validation
   - `data_element.py`: Defines the atomic unit of a data element.
   - `data_group.py`: Groups data elements and calculates related stats.
   - `data_collection.py`: Manages multiple groups.